cms-opendata-workshop/workshop2021-lesson-cmssw/_episodes/05_configuration.md

 ~~~
 #needed to cache the conditions data
 process.load('Configuration.StandardSequences.FrontierConditions_GlobalTag_cff')
+#Uncomment if using CVMFS file system for accessing conditions
-#process.GlobalTag.connect = cms.string('sqlite_file:/cvmfs/cms-opendata-conddb.cern.ch/FT_53_LV5_AN1_RUNA.db')
+#process.GlobalTag.connect = cms.string('sqlite_file:/cvmfs/cms-opendata-conddb.cern.ch/FT53_V21A_AN6_FULL.db')
-process.GlobalTag.globaltag = 'FT_53_LV5_AN1::All'
+process.GlobalTag.globaltag = 'FT53_V21A_AN6::All'
 ~~~
 {: .language-python}

 have to do with being able to read CMSSW database information.
 We call this the [Conditions Data](http://opendata.cern.ch/docs/cms-guide-for-condition-database) as we may find values for calibration, alignment, trigger info, etc., in these database snapshots.
 One can think of the `GlobalTag` as a label that contains a set of database snapshots that need to be adequate for a point in time in the history of the CMS detector.
-For 2011/2012 open data release, the global tag is `FT_53_LV5_AN1` (the `::All` string is a flag that tells the frameworks to read *All* the information associated with the tag).
+For 2011/2012 open data release, the global tag is `FT53_V21A_AN6` (the `::All` string is a flag that tells the frameworks to read *All* the information associated with the tag).

 The `connect` variable just modifies they way in which the framework is going to access these snapshots.
 You may notice that, if you are using the Docker environment, this line is commented out (like above), while if you are using the Virtual Machine it is not commented out.
-This is because when using VMs, wee read these conditions from the shared files system area at CERN (CVMFS), so we need it active.
+This is because when using VMs, we read these conditions from the shared files system area at CERN (CVMFS), so we need it active.
 Read in the latter way, the conditions will be cached locally in your virtual machine the first time you run and so the CMSSW job will be slow.
 Fortunately, we already did this while setting up our VM, so our jobs will run much faster.
 This does not really matter for the Docker container (keep this line commented out).

 ## Configure our DemoAnalyzer